tmtsoftware/sequencer-scripts/README.md

 1. Include new configuration file in the `scripts/application.conf`, for example, if you have newly added `scripts/iris/iris.conf` then add line `include "iris/iris.conf"` in `scripts/application.conf` file

+1. Once all the changes are completed in a forked repo, then you can submit a pull request to upstream which is `tmtsoftware/sequencer-scripts` repo in this case

+1. Admins of `sequencer-scripts` repo will then review changes and merge it to `master`

 ## Running script